French frigate Sibylle (1791)

 Sibylle was a 38-gun Hébé-class frigate of the French Navy.
 She was launched in 1791 at the dockyards in Toulon and placed in service in 1792.
 After the 50-gun fourth rate HMS Romney captured her in 1794, the British took her into service as HMS Sybille.
 She served in the Royal Navy until disposed of in 1833.
-While in British service Sybille participated in three notable single ship actions, in each case capturing a French vessel.
-On anti-slavery duties off West Africa from July 1827 to June 1830, Sybille captured numerous slavers and freed some 3,500 slaves.
+While in British service, Sybille participated in three notable single-ship actions, in each case capturing a French vessel.
+On anti-slavery duties off West Africa from July 1827 to June 1830, Sybille captured many slavers and freed some 3,500 slaves.
 She was finally sold in 1833 in Portsmouth.

 French service

 From 23 April 1790 to October–December 1792, Sibylle escorted a convoy and transferred funds from Toulon to Smyrna, first under Capitaine de vaisseau (CV) Grasse-Briançon and then CV de Venel.
-From March 1793 to January 1794, under CV Rondeau, she escorted convoys between Toulon and Marseilles and then she moved to the Levant station.
+From March 1793 to January 1794, under CV Rondeau, she escorted convoys between Toulon and Marseille and then she moved to the Levant station.
 She cruised the Aegean Sea, and in June 1794 she was escorting a convoy from Candia to Mykonos.

 On 17 June, as Sybille was anchored in Miconi along with three merchantmen bound for Cadiz, a British convoy escorted by HMS Romney, under Captain Paget, and three frigates appeared.
 Romney approached and demanded that Sibylle hoist a white flag, to which Rondeau retorted that he could not fly another flag than that of the Republic.

-Romney opened fire, and after one hour and a half of gunnery exchanges, Sibylle struck to her much more powerful opponent.
+Romney opened fire, and after 90 minutes of gunnery exchanges, Sibylle struck to her much more powerful opponent.
 Paget took possession of Sibylle and the merchantmen, but put the crew and Rondeau ashore.
 Sibylle was taken into British service as HMS Sybille.